LMS T20 (8-a-SIDE) EASTERN SYDNEY MIDWEEK DIVISION 2 ROUND 4 v THE DUM BUSHIES AT MP5, ROBERTSON ROAD, MOORE PARK ON WEDNESDAY 27 NOVEMBER 2019:

 Player Points:- T.B.A.

-CLASSICS vs WARRINGAH, AT CAMPERDOWN PARK, 1 DECEMBER 2019: REPORT BY MIKE WEAVER
+MASTERS ROUND 5 v WARRINGAH AT CAMPERDOWN OVAL, CAMPERDOWN ON SUNDAY 1 DECEMBER 2019: REPORT BY MIKE WEAVER

-The CCNSW Masters side have surprisingly suffered another loss at home last Sunday 15 December 19, this time to a very well organised Warringah side.
+The C.C.N.S.W.
+Masters side has surprisingly suffered another loss at home last Sunday 1 December 2019, this time to a very well organised Warringah side.

 Captain Michael Weaver took a gamble by inserting the opposition to bat first on a particularly green wicket.
 The decision looked to be correct as a fresh Brett James commenced bowling with excellent rhythm, moving the ball considerably both ways and with decent carry to ‘keeper Favell.